HeiderJeffer/PhD-Leeds-Doctoral-College-University-of-Leeds-/README.md

 # Introduction

+This document is enhanced to better reflect the detailed research process, methodology, and significance of digital transformation in the cultural industry.
+It emphasizes the need for comprehensive analysis and offers a clear structure to guide the reader through the study\'s objectives, challenges, and expected outcomes.

 The cultural industry, encompassing arts, entertainment, and heritage sectors, has undergone significant changes due to digital transformation.
 The infusion of digital technologies such as artificial